 Submit your FAFSA as soon as possible after October 1st from senior year in high school and all through college.

-If you haven’t already heard, there is a BIG change in the time of year that the FAFSA (Free Application for Federal Student Aid) opens and this change has many students and parents confused and worried.
 Today I have a guest post by college financial aid expert, Jodi Okun, that will ease your mind and help clarify this change.

 Thanks so much for sharing your FAFSA information with my readers, Jodi!